Youth Tackle Football Insurance

 Membership in American Youth Football/American Youth Cheer is required to tap into the incredible savings offered by this Football and Cheer Insurance Plan.

-- AYF will not interfere with the way you run your club (except safety, sportsmanship, and “all kids play” requirements).
+- AYF will not interfere with the way you run your club (except minimum risk management required).
 Your rules!
 Our help!

 - Offers “age only” or “flexible weight” categories.